top of page

 HyperLite Mountain Gear 3400 Southwest Backpack - Photo Credit: Allison Edgerton

-How to Get Started with Ultralight Backpacking Gear
+The Ultralight Backpacking Checklist: How to Get Started with Ultralight Backpacking Gear

-Rather than spending thousands of dollars overhauling your entire kit to make all of your backpacking gear ultralight, it is better to go one step at a time, beginning with the items that make the biggest difference.
+Rather than spending thousands of dollars overhauling your entire kit to make all of your backpacking gear ultralight, it is better to go one step at a time, beginning with "The Big Three":

-An ultralight tent is set up in a clearing in a forest, surrounded by tall old-growth trees as far as the eye can see
+An ultralight tent is set up in a clearing in a forest, surrounded by tall old-growth trees as far as the eye can see (Item 1 on our Ultralight backpacking Checklist)

 Tarptent Double Rainbow Tent - Photo Credit: Steve Edgerton

 Designing a tent that clocks in under 3 pounds demands some creative design and material choices.
-Manufacturers often feature minimal zippers and storage pockets, are made of lightweight (AKA expensive) fabrics such as Dyneema, and even utilize trekking poles as tent poles to help save weight.
+Manufacturers often feature minimal zippers and storage pockets, are made of lightweight (a.k.a. expensive) fabrics such as Dyneema, and even utilize trekking poles as tent poles to help save weight.

 The best ultralight tents come from specialty manufacturers like Tarptent and Durston Gear.
 But with small production runs and generally limited retail presence, these tents often sell out quickly and/or have significant order lead times.